Assistant Professor, Department of Pediatrics (Hematology & Oncology)

 Assistant Professor, Department of Genetics

 From a uniform case series of high-risk neuroblastoma patients with early death from tumor progression compared to those with a maintained complete response, we are evaluating tumor tissue for unique histo-morphologic and proteomic features in those patients who have particularly dismal outcomes.
 We are computationally integrating these data with genomic and transcriptomic datasets to develop a combined predictor of primary refractory disease.
 This biomarker signature can then be prospectively applied for the detection of PRN (require non-standard/intensified treatment) versus cases with maintained complete responses (require standard therapy).
-The lack of response to therapy is currently assessed after multiple months of cytotoxic therapy and therefore pre-treatment stratification of PRN would spare patients unnecessary toxicity from treatments that are unlikely to benefit them.
-Predicting PRN at the time of diagnosis will also facilitate strategies for novel pharmacologic intervention.
-Our prognostic and therapeutic modeling system will be broadly applicable and have significant utility in diverse human cancers by accurately defining refractory versus treatable disease.
+Using human-derived cell lines and patient samples, oncogenic drivers of PRN will be further characterized with cellular and molecular biology techniques.
+This will facilitate strategies for novel pharmacologic intervention.
+Our prognostic and therapeutic modeling system will be broadly applicable and have significant utility in diverse human cancers.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.